A candidate must complete a thesis in one of several fields in which research is actively being done in the Department.

 Other programme-specific information

 The minimum duration for this degree is two years.
 Subject to other faculty regulations, a student for a doctoral degree must complete his or her studies within three years after first registering for the degree.
 Under special circumstances, the Dean, on the recommendation of the head of department, may give approval for a limited fixed extension of this period.
-(In accordance with the newly approved General Regulations G.47 and G.51.)
+(In accordance with General Regulations G.47 and G.51.)

 Examinations and pass requirements

 - Consult the General Regulations that apply to the calculation of marks.